dev-sys-do/sealci/docs/arch/scheduler.md

 - A gRPC connection exists between an agent and a scheduler, to report health state and resource capacities to the scheduler.
 - If an agent is disconnected, it is removed from the resource pool.

-- An agent receives actions to execute from the scheduler through an OpenAPI call.
+- An agent receives actions to execute from the scheduler through a gRPC interface.
-- If the action execution stage changes, the agent reports the new stage of the action through an OpenAPI call.
+- If the action execution stage changes, the agent reports the new stage of the action with a message in the return stream of an action request.
-- If the execution of a action fails, the failed action is reported to the controller by the agent through an OpenAPI call.
-- If the execution of a action is successful, the result if returned to the controller by the agent through an OpenAPI call.
+- The execution logs are sent to the controller through a return stream of an action request.
+The logs are never treated by the scheduler and only forwarded from the agent to the controller.
-- If a agent dies, the agent is removed from the resource pool.
-If he have action in run.
-Run the action in a other agent.
+- If an agent dies, the agent is removed from the resource pool.
+If he has action in run.
+Run the action in another agent.